 The Italian Department

 Buongiorno e benvenuto!
-Pizza, piano, ghetto, broccoli – we use Italian words every day in English, sometimes without realising.
-Italian is the language closest to English (Cambridge Encyclopedia of Language, 1987) and therefore Italian serves to enrich the students’ English vocabulary and understanding of their mother tongue.
+Pizza, piano, volcano, broccoli – we use Italian words every day in English, sometimes without realising.

 Our Vision and Aim